How to make your own scaffold board shelving at home:

-One of the questions I’m asked most is where we found our kitchen shelving, and the answer to that is that we made them!
-We sourced the components and then put it all together ourselves.
+One of the questions I’m asked most is where we found our kitchen shelving, the answer is, we made them!
+We sourced the components and put them together ourselves.

-They are one of my absolute favourite features in our home, they add a real focal point in the kitchen, the tones of the wood and rustic finish add warmth to the room, and I have somewhere to display all my favourite things, you can imagine the hours wasted faffing with these!
+As a result they are one of my favourite features in our home, they add a real focal point in the kitchen.
+The tones of the wood and rustic finish add warmth to the room, and I have somewhere to display all my favourite things.
+You can imagine the hours wasted faffing with these!

 You will need: